mi-erasmusmc/OMOP-CDM-Course/chapter1.md

 `@feedbacks`
 - Not correct, the other domains have fields for this as well.
 For example, a condition\_occurrence can be associated with its own care_site, provider etc.
 - Correct, the other domains have fields for this as well.
 For example, a condition\_occurrence can be associated with its own care\_site, provider etc. It is true the person can have only one location of residence in the current version of the CDM.
-However, if there is a good use case for this kind of time-varying information we can easily extend the CDM.
+However, if there is a good use case for this kind of time varying information we can easily extend the CDM.

 ---
 ## Measurement Table